SEACrowd/seacrowd.github.io/_posts/2025-05-08-seavl-phase2-launch.md

 -   May 8, 2025 - Project public launch.
 Contributions for Tasks 1, 2, 3, 4, and 5 are open.

--   December 2025 - End of public contributions to Tasks 1, 2, 3, 4, and 5.
+-   November 8, 2025 - End of public contributions to Tasks 1, 2, 3, 4, and 5.

 -   January 2026 - Prepare model, data, and paper release.